 Rose petals for the ceremony were in little paper cones sealed with a mini peg and pamphlets spoke to the significance of the ceremony as well as the ceremony agenda.

 We had fruit and sweetmeats on the entrance table with welcome drinks available for guests.

 As it was a garden wedding in summer, we had white Chinese umbrellas and wooden fans for guests.

 Our reception saw the same minimal, elegant style.
-Circle xentre pieces were made by hubby with the flower arrangements done by our amazing decor company.
+Circle centre pieces were made by hubby with the flower arrangements done by our amazing decor company.
 We opted for 2 types of centre pieces.
-The circles and different shaped geometric with flowers and leaves coming out of them and flowing onto the tables.
-Both centre piece styles had bronze gold votives to add to the ambience.
+The circles and different shaped geometric with flowers and leaves flowing out of them and onto the tables.
+Both centre piece styles had bronze-gold votives to add to the ambience.

 Table cloths were blush pink with neatly folded napkins.